JonathanReeve/course-computational-literary-analysis-readings/content/texts/moonstone.md

 “I am afraid, sir,” says Joyce, beginning to tremble, “that I was perhaps a little *too* careful not to let her discover me.
-There are such a many passages in the lower parts of this house—-”
+There are such a many passages in the lower parts of this house—”

 “How long is it since you missed her?”